-I hope, with the preceding introduction, will help you understand why as a thirty-three year old former independent insurance agent and standard bearer of the insurance industry, I am in such vigorous disagreement with the following two beliefs I’ve heard circulating throughout our industry:
+I hope this introduction will help you understand why as a thirty-nine-year-old former independent insurance agent and standard-bearer of the insurance industry, I am in such vigorous disagreement with the following two beliefs I’ve heard circulating throughout our industry:

-Could it be that these are the prevailing ideas of Insurance Industry’s thought leaders?
+How can it be that these are the prevailing ideas of the

-I hope that I am wrong… But in case I’m not, let’s attack these two statements.
+I hope that I am wrong… But in case I’m not, let’s discuss these two statements.

-I’ve heard this statement packaged a couple different ways:
+I’ve heard this statement packaged a couple of different ways:

 “Millennials grew up with computers and want to buy through computers…”